 The Company is involved in various legal and regulatory matters arising in the normal course of business.
 In management's opinion, resolution of these matters is not expected to have a material impact on the Company's consolidated results of operations, cash flows, or its financial position.
 However, due to the uncertain nature of legal matters, an unfavorable resolution of a matter could materially affect the Company's future consolidated results of operations, cash flows or financial position in a particular period.
+The Company expenses legal fees as incurred.

-The Company is currently involved in the following lawsuit as a defendant.
+The Company is currently involved in the following lawsuits as a defendant.